How to Lead Through a Crisis

 All the while, effective leaders are able to remain calm and maintain a sense of perspective.
 According to Gene Klann, author of our book Crisis Leadership, “During a crisis, your goal is to reduce loss and keep things operating as normal as possible.”

-Especially as organizational leaders face the current coronavirus (COVID-19) pandemic and associated disruptions in the global economy, Klann recommends the following 5 actions to prepare and respond when leading through a crisis.
+Especially as organizational leaders face the coronavirus pandemic and associated disruptions in the global economy, Klann recommends the following 5 actions to prepare and respond when leading through a crisis.

 5 Ways to Lead and Adapt Through a Crisis

 As a leader, it’s your responsibility to determine the most reliable, up-to-date information from trustworthy news sources.

 “Avoid getting information only from social media, and be wary of any news organizations that have a political, financial, or activist agenda,” says Klann.
 “Their information may be biased and, to varying degrees, inaccurate.”
 Instead, when leading through a crisis, consult experts for the latest advice.

 Once essential information is gathered, it should be disseminated to the entire organization by every means possible.
 Transparency is key when leading through a crisis.
 “Information is the oil that greases an organization and keeps it running smoothly,” Klann says.
 “This is especially true during a crisis.”